 In the most popular version of the public blockchain - the bitcoin blockchain, the blocks are “mined”.
-The miner takes a group of transactions and adds an arbitrary number called a "nonce" (also known as the "magic number") and applies a cryptographic hashing function (one-way encryption).
-The nonce is varied because the miner is looking for a very rare resulting hash – currently one with 17 leading zeros.
+The miner takes a group of transactions and adds an arbitrary number called a "nonce" (also known as the "magic number") and applies a cryptographic hashing function (one-way function).
+The nonce is varied because the miner is looking for a very rare resulting hash – currently one with 18 leading zeros.
 [Think of having five decks of cards.
 You shuffle and draw the first five cards.
-You are looking for five consecutive ace of spades.
+You are looking for five consecutive aces of spades.
 You would have to shuffle many times to get the desired five cards.]
-It takes the network about 10 minutes to find this “solution” with 17 billion gigahashes being tried every second.
+It takes the network about 10 minutes to find this “solution” with 35 billion gigahashes being tried every second.

-The bitcoin blockchain is secure because to win a new block the admission price is about $500 million of specialized hardware (this would get you 50% of the network hashing power).
+The bitcoin blockchain is secure because to win a new block the admission price is about $3 billion of specialized hardware (this would get you 50% of the network hashing power).
 Hence, it is off limits to almost all hackers.
-Furthermore, it is not possible to rewrite history.
+Furthermore, it is highly unlikely anyone can rewrite history.
 Changing history involves working backwards through the bitcoin blockchain, changing blocks and finding new hashes.
 No one has the computing power to pull this off.

 The security is very important.
 For example, questions over security constrain the widespread adoption of the Internet of Things.
 Currently someone can hack into your house and turn your thermostat up to 100 degrees – or even worse, hack your car while you are driving (or being driven by a self-driving car).
 Blockchain makes this extremely unlikely.
 This is exactly why IBM (a leader in IoT) has a team researchers dedicated to blockchain research.
 Every major financial institution has teams working on blockchain.